 How do you know when it is time to cleanse my natural hair and scalp?

 Have you ever restyled your hair between wash days only to find that your scalp has produced noticeable flakes?
-Or perhaps, you have worn a protective style that becomes itchier and itchier as the weeks went on?
+Or perhaps, you have worn a protective style that became itchier and itchier as the weeks went on?

 These are just a couple of the experiences that we have in common, and that our scalps share with us to let us know to clean it well.
 The time that it takes does vary from person to person but you can work out how long it takes for you.